storesafe/cordova-sqlite-storage/README.md

 - The iOS database location is now mandatory, as documented below.
 - This version contains the following extra features:
   - Pre-populated database support for all platforms Android/iOS/Windows;
-  - REGEXP support for Android (using PCRE 8.37) as well as iOS (using the built-in BSD regex library functions).
+  - REGEXP support for Android (using PCRE 8.37) as well as iOS (using the built-in BSD regex library functions);
+  - BLOB data reading (from pre-populated database) for Android/iOS, with the following caveat for the Android version: the database must be opened with the `androidDatabaseImplementation: 2` option to use the built-in android.database implementation.
 - SQLite version `3.8.10.2` is supported for all supported platforms Android/iOS/Windows.
 - This version supports the use of two (2) possible Android sqlite database implementations:
   - default: lightweight [Android-sqlite-connector](https://github.com/liteglue/Android-sqlite-connector) (using [litehelpers / Android-sqlite-native-driver-regexp-pcre](https://github.com/litehelpers/Android-sqlite-native-driver-regexp-pcre) with PCRE `8.37`)